how to write a product requirements document

 PRD tools and templates

-As we already mentioned, you certainly don’t need anything fancy to write a PRD.
+As we mentioned, you certainly don’t need anything fancy to write a PRD.
 But at the same time, it might be easier to tackle this document having some template to lean on.
-Here we will briefly cover a few popular tools that you can explore and choose the one you like most.
+Here we will briefly cover a few popular tools that you can explore and then choose the one you like most.
 Please note that we don’t promote any of these products and simply mention them for a review.

 Confluence PRD template